survivejs/webpack-book/manuscript/packages/01_consuming.md

 },
 ```

-Webpack’s `ProvidePlugin` can be used for a similar purpose.
+Webpack's `ProvidePlugin` can be used for a similar purpose.
 It allows webpack to resolve globals as it encounters them:

 ```javascript
 {